At what age do teenage mood swings stop

 • Technology and Social Media: Constant connectivity can amplify feelings of inadequacy, anxiety, and comparison, leading to mood fluctuations.

-These external influences can interact with the internal biological changes, creating a complex landscape that affects emotional well-being during the teenage years.
+• These external influences can interact with the internal biological changes, creating a complex landscape that affects emotional well-being during the teenage years.
+This interaction often contributes to various mental health issues, such as anxiety, depression, and stress, which can be exacerbated by peer pressure, academic stress, and social media.

 Age Range for Mood Stabilization: